sidekiq-scheduler/sidekiq-scheduler/README.md

 ## Time zones

-Note that if you use the cron syntax, this will be interpreted as in the server time zone rather than the `config.time_zone` specified in Rails.
+Note that if you use the cron syntax and are not running a Rails app, this will be interpreted in the server time zone.

+In a Rails app, [rufus-scheduler](https://github.com/jmettraux/rufus-scheduler) (>= 3.3.3) will use the `config.time_zone` specified in Rails.

 You can explicitly specify the time zone that rufus-scheduler will use: